-Radio amateurs at the University of Colorado held a hamfest in conjunction with Engineer's Day, May 23rd.
+Radio amateurs at the University of Colorado held a hamfeat in conjunction with Engineer's Day, May 23rd.
 66 hams registered for the event.
 A general rag chew session, a few good talks, refreshments and prizes brought "a good time to all."
 W4BBT, Tennessee SCM, was presented with an SCM's emblem by the code class he conducted at the Chattanooga Amateur Radio Club as a token of appreciation of his efforts.
 W4CDR, a new member of the A.A.R.S., is the first YL Army Amateur in the Fourth Corps Area.
 The Northern New Jersey Section QSO Contest held during April and May was a complete success; the leading scorer, W2GFW, made 40,560 points!

 The Yakima, Washington club plans to take a 28-mc. rig to the top of Mt.
-Adams (12,307 ft. high) on July 4th.
+Adams (12,307 ft, high) on July 4th.
 The Oregon gang plan to climb Mt.
 Hood at the same time.
 A chance for some new records.
 W6AM worked sixty-five 56-mc. stations while on a 4500 mile trip to Canada and return.
 W2FMT, W2HLQ and W2HIU are hitch-hiking to California, a long trek!
-The New Mexico section has a new SCM-Mr. Joseph M. Eldodt, W5CGJ.
+The New Maxico section has a new SCM-Mr. Joseph M. Eldodt, W5CGJ.
 W3BIG, Mr. C. C. Morrison, is now Assistant SCM for Virginia.
 Since the R. I. got after the 56-mc. "boot-leggers" around Providence, R. I. the gang there claim there are hardly enough legitimates left to make operation interesting!
-W3EPJ and W1FXQ handled the respective ends of a radio chess match between the Easton (Pa.) and Hartford (Conn.)
-High
+W3EPJ and W1FXQ handled the respective ends of a radio chess match hetween the Easton (Pa.) and Hartford (Conn.)
+High Schools.

 The South Jersey Radio Association had an interesting booth at the Camden Hobby Show, displaying transmitting and receiving equipment, QSLs, tube collection, 1920 spark transmitter, cup awards, etc. The Del-Mar-Va Communication Reserve Net, better known as the Del-Mar Net, composed of W3WJ (key station), W3CQS, W3DOG, W3EUK, W3BAK, W3EUV, and W3BAK meets each afternoon except Saturday and Sunday at 5:00 p.m.
-EST on 1.75-mc. phone.
+EST on 1.75-mc. 'phone.
 The territory covered includes Delaware, Maryland and Virginia.
-W4BBV has replaced W4TL as Georgia station on trunk line "D", Stations in thirty or more Connecticut localities were active during the QSO Party/Contest held in that Section May 10-12.
+W4BBV has replaced W4TL as Georgia station on trunk line "D", Stations in thirty or more Connecticut localities were active during the QSO Party/Contex held in that Section May 10-12.
 The Worcester (Mass.)
 Radio Association, W1BKQ, operated a portable at the Worcester Progress Exposition.
 W5ARS is bridging a gap in trunk line "D" between W5ZM and W5BII.

 A message of Birthday Greetings to H. M. King George from Australia was handled via trunk line "I".
 It arrived at VE3JT May 30th, was sent to VE2DG May 31st, and report of delivery in England was back in Toronto and enroute to Australia by June 1st!!
-One of the newest nets in operation on the 3.9-mc. 'phone band is the "Black and Blue Net."
+One of the newest nets in operation on the 3.9-mc. 'phone band is the "Black and Blue Net.'
 Members of this group include W2FFY, W1BMT, W8LUQ, W2DAC, W2FFQ, W2VO, W3DYS, W3EHK, W3FJU, W4ANU.
-A secret organization, constitution of the secret organization of the secret organization of the secret organization of the secret organization. sisting only of licensed hams, has been formed in the Guadalupe Valley Radio Club (Texas); the purpose is to serve as an inspiration to non-hams to work for their tickets in order to join the "secret order".
-WIBTS at the Boston Trade School has the following operators: W1IXJ, W1HWJ, WIIUP, WIIBJ, WIIVQ and WIIVI.
-The three instructors are also "hams": WIASI, WICGM, WIAKN.
+A secret organization, consisting only of licensed hams, has been formed in the Guadalupe Valley Radio Club (Texas); the purpose is to serve as an inspiration to non-hams to work for their tickets in order to join the "secret order".
+W1BTS at the Boston Trade School has the following operators: W1IXJ, W1HWJ, W1IUP, W1IBJ, W1IVQ and W1IVI.
+The three instructors are also "hams": W1ASI, W1CGM, W1AKN.
 In Western Massachusetts W1AJD and W1IJR are working on the organization of a Police Net.